 IPA Upstream Regulator z-scores, which are based on the directionality of gene expression rather than the confidence in prediction measured by p-values, were also compared by linear regression (Fig. S3).
-As with comparison of canonical pathways, top upstream regulators predicted by PB treatment across preservation methods were highly similar when ranked by p-value and included several well-recognized PB responsive receptors such as Nr1i2, Rxra and Nr1i3 (Table S11).
-Linear regression of z-scores demonstrated that the demodification groups yielded upstream regulator predictions closer to that of the FR than did the 3F and NoD samples (Table S10).
-Furthermore, causal network analysis independently identified PB as the top regulator controlling gene expression when sorted by p-value (Table S12).
+As with comparison of canonical pathways, top upstream regulators predicted by PB treatment across preservation methods were highly similar when ranked by p-value and included several well-recognized PB responsive receptors such as Nr1i2, Rxra, and Nr1i3 (Table S12).
+Linear regression of z-scores demonstrated that the demodification groups yielded upstream regulator predictions closer to that of the FR than did the 3F and NoD samples (Table S11).
+Furthermore, causal network analysis independently identified PB as the top regulator controlling gene expression when sorted by p-value (Table S13).

-Supplementary data available from the Dryad Digital Repository: http://dx.doi.org/10.5061/dryad.7c4s5
+Supplementary data are available from the Dryad Digital Repository: http://dx.doi.org/10.5061/dryad.7c4s5.

 DISCUSSION

 Improved methods are needed to expand molecular analyses of archival formalin-fixed tissue samples.
 The goal of this study was to evaluate techniques for enhancing the quality of FFPE RNA used in genomic analyses.
 Our findings characterize negative effects of short- and long-term formalin fixation on RNA quality and RNA-seq results at a gene, whole genome, and pathway level.
-Incorporation of overnight heated incubation with an organocatalyst during FFPE RNA isolation partially reversed the adverse effects of formalin fixation by improving RNA yield and quality across numerous sequencing metrics, including increased gene signal as indicated by higher gene counts and improved DEG and pathway-level enrichment with FR control.
-These results demonstrate several relatively simple procedures that can be incorporated into standard FFPE RNA isolation kit protocols to improve RNA-seq data and genomic analyses of archival samples.
-Furthermore, limiting formalin fixation time to 18-24 hours will minimize formalin-induced damage of RNA resulting in improved genomic analyses results when using FFPE samples.
-Finally, when considering poorer quality FFPE samples for transcriptional analysis, careful consideration should be taken to identify the kind of data needed from the samples.
-In the present study, useful pathway-level information and biomarker data were obtained from FFPE samples despite long fixation but other studies have demonstrated that only the most robust biomarker signal may be detected from samples aged over 20 years in paraffin block.
+Incorporation of overnight heated incubation with an organocatalyst during FFPE RNA isolation partially reversed the adverse effects of formalin fixation by improving RNA yield and quality across numerous sequencing metrics, including higher gene counts and improved DEG and pathway-level enrichment with FR control.
+These results demonstrate several relatively simple procedures that can be incorporated into standard FFPE RNA isolation kit protocols to improve RNA-seq data and genomic analyses of archival samples; that limiting formalin fixation time to 18-24 hours will minimize formalin-induced damage of RNA resulting in improved genomic analyses results when using FFPE samples; and, finally, when considering poorer quality FFPE samples for transcriptional analysis, careful consideration should be taken to identify the kind of data needed from the samples.